RianneTseng/Lab-WarmUp/My_README.md

 * Will quantization or smaller-parameters model impact model accuracy or inference throughput ?
 If so , what's the variation?

 Based on the accuracy of the three models, I believe the Q8_0 model generates better output.
 Although theoretically, the performance should be F16 > Q8_0 > Q4_K_M due to the definitions of these models.
 This discrepancy is likely because the problem set is not large enough to test the models more precisely.
 Another important aspect is, the file size of the F16 model is four times larger than that of the Q4_K_M model.
-Therefore, when implementing a model, it's crucial to consider not only the performance but also the size and runtime of the model.
-I think this approach can ensure that the implementation is both useful and practical.
+Therefore, when implementing a model, I think it's crucial to consider not only the performance but also the size and runtime of the model.